mazenmuhamed/learnfast/README.md

 - **Core Functionality**
   - Landing page with platform overview
+  - Pricing page with subscription plans
   - Courses page to browse available courses
+  - Course details page with interactive content
   - Modal with keyboard shortcuts for easier navigation
+  - Bookmarking functionality for courses

 ---